gazebosim/docs/acropolis/install.md

 brew install ignition-acropolis
 ```

-All libraries should be ready to use and  the `ignition-gazebo` app ready to be executed.
+All libraries should be ready to use and  the `ign-gazebo` app ready to be executed.

-# Option 3: from source installation (any platform)
+# Option 3: Source Installation (any platform)

-To help with the source compilation the use of some tools is recommended although
-other ways of correctly getting the sources and build in order the libraries are
+The use of some additional tools is recommended to help with the source compilation, although other ways of correctly getting and building the sources are also possible.
-also possible.

-colcon supports python 3.5 (or higher) which is not the default option in some
+Colcon supports python 3.5 (or higher) which is not the default option in some
 platforms (like Ubuntu Bionic).
-In cases where the default option can not be
+The python [virtualenv](https://virtualenv.pypa.io/en/latest/) could be a useful solution in cases where the default option can not be easily changed.
-easily change the python [virtualenv](https://virtualenv.pypa.io/en/latest/)
-could be a useful solution.

 ## Installing vcstool and colcon